Hyundai Santa Cruz Insurance Rates

 Rates are averaged for all Hyundai Santa Cruz models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Hyundai Santa Cruz Insurance
+How to Find the Cheapest Hyundai Santa Cruz Insurance

-- You may be able to save up to $180 per year just by shopping early and online
+- Drivers can save as much as $180 per year simply by shopping early and online

 Rate Tables and Charts